choyy/VirtualDesktopSwitcher/README_en.md

 1. Launch `VirtualDesktopSwitcher.exe`
 2. The desktop indicator appears on screen, and the program icon shows in the system tray
 3. Use `Alt + 1` ~ `Alt + 9` to switch between virtual desktops
-4. Use the mouse scroll wheel on the desktop indicator to switch to the previous/next virtual desktop
+4. **Scroll** the mouse wheel while hovering over the indicator to switch desktops
+5. **Drag a window** onto an indicator symbol to move it to that desktop and switch to it automatically
-5. Right-click the tray icon to configure:
+6. Right-click the tray icon to configure:
    - Adjust indicator **position**, **size**, **style**, **hotkeys**, and **display**
    - Toggle auto-start and run as administrator
-6. Double-click the tray icon to quickly **show/hide the indicator**
+7. Double-click the tray icon to quickly **show/hide the indicator**

 All settings and log files are saved to `%LOCALAPPDATA%\VirtualDesktopSwitcher`.